 Based on what I’ve heard from other travelers and seen highly recommended, here are some great lunch options to consider:

 - Da I’ Mariani is perfect for a casual, delicious meal with their fresh focaccia sandwiches and excellent meat & cheese platters.
-It’s a great option if you want something satisfying without being too heavy.
+It’s a great option if you want something satisfying without it being too heavy.

 - RiccaPizza – San Giovanni is your go-to spot for affordable pizza by the slice!
 This is especially perfect for families with kids who might want something familiar and budget-friendly.